prvtllc/cyberinternetlawyerbare/site/content/post/internet-copyright-infringement-courts-weigh-in.md

   fees.
 image: /img/AVMCyberLaw2.jpg
 ---
-We frequently handle Internet copyright infringement issues.&nbsp; These issues present themselves in many forms.&nbsp; Some examples include: Internet copyright infringement resulting from copied website contents, Internet copyright infringement claims against ISP resulting from copied website photographs, Internet copyright infringement claims against Internet search engine from displaying copyright images as thumbnails with the indexed results, and Internet copyright infringement claim against search engine and online retailer resulting from the use of copyrighted images as thumbnails.
+We frequently handle Internet copyright infringement issues.&nbsp; These issues present themselves in many forms.
+Some examples include: Internet copyright infringement resulting from copied website contents, Internet copyright infringement claims against ISP resulting from copied website photographs, Internet copyright infringement claims against Internet search engine from displaying copyright images as thumbnails with the indexed results, and Internet copyright infringement claim against search engine and online retailer resulting from the use of copyrighted images as thumbnails.

 Internet copyright infringement decisions are far from uniform.&nbsp; Quite to the contrary, Internet law is one of the least predictable areas of law.
 However, the decisions of some courts follow: